cs-ed/impacts-afrewin/README.md

 *Describe the learning activities and how they will be incorporated into the class.
 For example, will they include class discussion, written reports, homework, or exams?
 Will the activity be a one-time lesson or used multiple times in class?*

+**Computing Innovations Activities**
+Students should investigate computing innovations a minimum of three times prior to the AP Exam in May.
+When presented with a computing innovation, students should analyze a number of aspects of that innovation:
+* What data is used to complete the task involved
+* How that data is secured, stored, accessed, and kept private as appropriate
+* How society, the economy, or culture is affected, whether good or ill

 **Personal Innovations Activity:**